mbkorkusuz/image_filter/README.md

 #### Last Notes

-- Make sure you have the corresponding opencv library in your project.
+- Make sure you have the corresponding opencv libraries in your project.

     - For android copy the opencv library folder into source directory.
     - For ios copy the opencv2.framework folder to ios directory